se-edu/learningresources/contents/swift/transition-to-swift.md

 ```
 reversedNames = names.sorted { $0 > $1 }
 ```
+Isn't it much neater now?

-Escaping and Nonescaping Closures in Swift 3:
+### Escaping and Nonescaping Closures in Swift 3:
 A non-escaping closure means that the closure that is passed as an argument to a function will be invoked before the function returns.

 On the other hand, if a closure is passed as an argument to a function and it is invoked after the function returns, the closure is escaping.